kalaspuffar/vitess-scripts/README.md

 sudo cp vitess-scripts/systemd/* /etc/systemd/system
 ```

 Next we fetch all the scripts from my repository for systemd and update them as needed for the system.
 The files `vitess.env`, `mysql[1-3].service` and `mysql[1-3]-vtab.service` needs updating for your current installation.
+Setting unique UID and other values in the vitess environment.
 ```
 cd /etc/systemd/system
 sudo vi vitess.env